ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 As with ZK-rollups, validity proofs prevent invalid state transitions on validium chains and enhance security guarantees available to users.
 For instance, a malicious operator cannot steal funds since users can always withdraw funds directly from the on-chain contract [using Merkle proofs](/developers/tutorials/merkle-proofs-for-offline-data-integrity/).

-The major difference between validiums and ZK-rollups concerns their positions on the data availability spectrum.
+However, user funds can be frozen, particualarly if the data availability managers on the validium chain withold off-chain data from users.
+This is the major difference between validiums and ZK-rollups—their positions on the data availability spectrum.
 Both solutions approach data storage differently, which has implications for security and trustlessness.

 ### On-chain vs off-chain data availability {#on-chain-vs-off-chain-data-availability}